 - Buenos Aires is the birthplace of the lively and energetic jig which has been declared the country's national dance.
 Leaving Argentina without seeing or trying the national dance, the Tango, is a crime!
 Experience the dance with a dinner-and-a-show combo or sign up to take classes at one of the multiple venues throughout the city.

-Known for its picturesque setting surrounded by lakes and nestled in the foothills of the Andes Mountains, Bariloche is a must visit place in Argentina.
+Known for its picturesque setting surrounded by lakes and nestled in the foothills of the Andes Mountains, a trip to Bariloche is a must.
 European architecture, local brews, and chocolate are some of the town's special aspects.
 But, above all, Bariloche is renowned for its laid-back albeit stunningly scenic hikes.
 It's hard to choose just one, so plan to stay for a while to experience them all.

-- Refugio Frey is an 8-hour round trip trek to the lodge of the same name, however a reservation is needed if you want to shack up the night.
-The hike is pretty easy in terms of terrain, can be completed in one day, and yields vistas of rock torrents and sparkling lakes.
+- Refugio Frey is an 8-hour round trip trek to the lodge of the same name.
+However, a reservation is needed if you want to shack up the night.
+The hike is pretty easy in terms of terrain.
+It can be completed in one day and yields vistas of rock torrents and sparkling lakes.

 Best season: Summer (December - March) for warm, sunny, ideal hiking weather.

-The Beagle Channel offers waterway access to Ushuaia, the southernmost city in the world.
-Ushuaia is a tourist attraction in its own right and a known jumping off point for all thing Antarctica.
+The Beagle Channel offers waterways access to Ushuaia, the southernmost city in the world.
+Ushuaia is a tourist attraction in its own right and a known jumping-off point for all things Antarctica.
 However, a boat cruise through the Beagle Channel — the famous body of water separating the mainland of Tierra del Fuego in Argentina and the Navaro Islands in Chile — should not be passed up.